EshaanAgg/web/src/content/blog/placements/resources.md

 ## CPP Topics

+`WARNING`: This section is probably not for you unless you are aiming for a dedicated C++ developer role or a low level role like system programming.
+If you are aiming for a general SDE role, you should be fine with the basics of C++ and the topics that are covered in the DSA section.

-When preparing for interviews, these are some common topics that I found to be the favourite amoung interviewers, specially for C++ developer roles or low level system roles.
-[Learn CPP](https://www.learncpp.com/) is a great resource for these topics and learning C++ nitigrities in general, but it you are short on time (like I was), these are some topics that you should focus on:
+[Learn CPP](https://www.learncpp.com/) is a great resource for these topics and learning C++ nitigrities in general.
+[The Modern CPP Tutorial](https://changkun.de/modern-cpp/en-us/00-preface/) and [CMU Databases's 15445 Bootcamp](https://github.com/cmu-db/15445-bootcamp) are also some resources that I found post the placement season that I wish I had known about earlier.

+Do spend good time on learning about your language in general (apart from the typical competitive programming), and how it works under the hood.
+If you are short on time, I would recommend focusing on the following topics:

 - [Void Pointers](https://www.learncpp.com/cpp-tutorial/void-pointers/)